GeoSn0w/iDevice-Toolkit/README.md

 # 📱 iDevice Toolkit

-A powerful iOS tweaking and customization tool for iOS 16.0 – 18.3.2, powered by CVE-2025-24203, and iOS 16.0 - 18.5 for File Manager and IPA Tweak Injection.
+A powerful iOS tweaking and customization tool for iOS 16.0 – 18.3.2, powered by CVE-2025-24203, and iOS 16.0 - 18.5 and iOS 26 Beta for File Manager and IPA Tweak Injection.
 Developed by [iDevice Central](https://idevicecentral.com).

 <a href="https://idevicecentral.com/tweaks/idevice-toolkit-ipa-download/">Check out the official release article / guide for iDevice Toolkit</a>